milos-p-lab/MarkdownGuideHtmlConverter/README.md

 This converter implements Markdown-to-HTML conversion in a way compatible with most commonly used Markdown syntax.
 However, it is not a strict implementation of the official CommonMark specification.

 Instead, it:

 - uses modern HTML5 output (e.g. &lt;hr&gt; instead of &lt;hr /&gt;)
 - escapes potentially dangerous tags and attributes for XSS protection
 - indents HTML output for readability
 - automatically injects warnings if it detects syntax errors in the Markdown input

-For most real-world documents, the converter produces results very similar to CommonMark parsers, but there may be differences in certain edge cases, especially:
+For most real-world documents, the converter produces results very similar to CommonMark parsers, but there may be differences in certain edge cases.
-- whitespace handling around block elements
-- mixed nested lists with unusual indentation
-- some less frequently used syntax from the CommonMark test suite

 If your project requires strict CommonMark compliance or identical output for all test cases, you might want to use a specialized library like CommonMark.NET.